Wheatsheaf Stadium, Altofts Lane, Whitwood, Nr Castleford, West Yorkshire.

 STADIUM SHARED WITH—————–Speedway Racing for two seasons 1979 and 1980.

 Greyhound Racing only.

 STADIUM CLOSURE DATE—————February 2001.

 Meaning other sports may have taken place after Greyhound Racing had ceased.

 In some cases, structure’s that originally covered the venue after the stadium had been demolished, may have been themselves demolished too, so the one described is more likely to be the one which now presently covers the site.

 EVIDENCE LEFT TODAY——————Most of the site became swallowed up with new industrial units, put evidence of this venue remains with mounds of rubble and a section of trees.

-FURTHER COMMENTS——————-The Bridge Inn Public House was once called the Wheatsheaf Inn which no doubt contributed to the stadium’s name.
+FURTHER COMMENTS——————-The close by Wheatsheaf Inn no doubt at one time contributed to the stadium’s name.

-A three thousand capacity crowd watched Scurlogue Champ priced at 1-4 win by 18 length over the 835 metre trip during November 1985.
+A three thousand capacity crowd watched Scurlogue Champ priced at 1-4 win by 18 lengths over the 835-metre trip during November 1985.

 Whitwood Greyhound Stadium was situated two miles southwest of Castleford in West Yorkshire, found within easy reach of the M62, just half a mile north of junction 31.
 It was during 1938 that a greyhound track began to develop on the site of an old coal mine, the abandoned land being riddled with disused pit shafts and huge piles of rubble.